ably/ably-java/README.md

 * Go to the home page for the package; eg https://bintray.com/ably-io/ably/ably-java.
 Select Add a version, enter the new version such as "1.1.11" in name and save
 * Run `./gradlew java:assembleRelease` locally to generate the files
-* Open local relative folder such as `./java/build/release/1.1.11/io/ably/ably-java/1.1.11`
+* Open local relative folder in Finder, such as `./java/build/release/1.1.11/io/ably/ably-java/1.1.11`
-* Then go to the new version in JFrog Bintray; eg https://bintray.com/ably-io/ably/ably-java/1.1.11, then click on the link to upload via the UI in the "Upload files" section
+* Go to the new version in JFrog Bintray; eg https://bintray.com/ably-io/ably/ably-java/1.1.11, then click on the link to upload via the UI in the "Upload files" section
-* Type in `io/ably/ably-java/1.1.11` into "Target Repository Path" ensuring the correct version is included.
-The drag in the files in `java/build/release/1.1.11/`.
-Upload all the `.jar` files and the `.pom` file.
+* Drag in the files from Finder, just the `.jar` files and the `.pom` file.
+JFrog will fill in the "Target Path" box after you drop the files in.
+Click the "Upload" button.
-* You will see a notice "You have 4 unpublished item(s) for this version", make sure you click "Publish".
-Wait a few minutes and check that your version has all the necessary files at https://bintray.com/ably-io/ably/ably-java/1.1.11?sort=&order=#files/io/ably/ably-java/1.1.11 for example.
+* You will see a notice something like "4 unpublished files in your version.
+Will be deleted in 6 days and 22 hours.
+Publish all or Delete all unpublished files.", make sure you click "Publish all".
+Wait a few minutes and check that what's uploaded looks like what was uploaded for previous releases.
+The `maven-metadata` files are created by JFrog.
 * Update the README text in Bintray (version number needs incrementing).

 Similarly for the `android` release at https://bintray.com/ably-io/ably/ably-android: